Milana435/pxt-arcade/docs/advanced-stream.md

 ---

-* name: Procedural Platformer Pt.
-3
+* name: A Centennial Celebration Stream
-* description: Join Richard, Vivian, and Joey as they finish up their procedurally generated platformer!
-We got so many platforms in this one.
-Well, three kinds.... but that's more than one!
+* description: Join Richard, Shannon, Joey, and Vivian as we reminisce and play some of our favorite games that we've made since starting the MakeCode Arcade Advanced livestream.
+This video marks our 100th stream!
+Thank you so much for tuning in.
-* youTubeId: iaRxeWHOoa0
+* youTubeId: jxhT9iJKhWQ
 * youTubePlaylistId: PLMMBk9hE-SeoHWvTpdezyL9JfF0tocJUT
-* imageUrl: /static/advanced-stream/iaRxeWHOoa0.jpg
+* imageUrl: /static/advanced-stream/jxhT9iJKhWQ.jpg

 ---